Capillary/api-documentation/source/includes/_otp.md

 entityType | Specify MOBILE to identify customer by mobile number or EMAIL to identify customer by email id entityValue | Specify the registered  mobile number or email id of the customer based on the entityType passed action |Choose the action for which the OTP has to be issued.
-Supported values: COUPON, POINTS, REGISTRATION, GENERIC channels | Specify the channels through which you want to issue OTP.
-Value: EMAIL and/or SMS
+Supported values: COUPON, POINTS, REGISTRATION, GENERIC channels | Specify the channels through which you want to issue OTP for redemption or registration.
+Value: EMAIL, SMS, PHONE.
+You can use Phone to generate OTP through a voice call to the specified number.

 <aside class="notice">
 If the email template is not specified, the validation code will be sent in the default email template format specified below: